-Joe Wicks' Lean in 15 Goan fish curry could be cooked with chicken if you prefer.
+Joe Wicks' Lean in 15 curry uses fish but you could oft for chicken if you prefer.
 The recipe serves two but you can easy scale it up or down depending on how many mouths you've got to feed!

 If you’re not a big fish person, you can adapt this curry and make it with chicken, or even other types of fish, if it’s haddock you’re not a fan of.
 With plenty of fragrant spices, you’ll definitely love this tasty curry recipe.
 Joe says: ‘You don’t need to go to India to enjoy a good curry.
 This recipe is surprisingly easy, but tastes incredible.
 If you’re not fond of fish, you could always use 250g of skinless chicken breast fillet instead.
 This is a good meal to batch-cook and freeze when you’re prepping like a boss…’